kstanfo00/PID-Fan/README.md

 ### Post Project Thoughts

 ### Good Stuff:
-- Clean Design
+- The design turned out cleaner than we thought
+- We didn't waste materials (Reused things in lab)
-- Good Use of Materials
+-

 ### Bad Stuff:
-- LCD Problems
+- Our LCD had problems starting up
--
+- The wiring was subpar
+- We had to re-lazer cut because we didn't account for height of photointerrupter

 ### Reflections
 Grant:
-Klei: I learned a lot from this project.
-Firstly, I learned how to have better time management when in class.
+Klei: This project revealed how much good planning affects the project.
+If I could redo this project, I would plan out the design for a couple more days, just to give clarification.
+During this project, I learned how to make my time count during class, and this project was a result of that.
+My favorite thing in this project, was designing the box around the fan, because it gave us a visual to go off of.